Visit Relativity Learning to explore additional learning opportunities for this topic.

-With advanced text search syntax, you can perform searches per message from the Documents tab.
-This workflow utilizes the workspace’s Elasticsearch short message index to allow the user to search specific metadata on a per-message level.
+With advanced text search syntax, you can perform searches per short message from the Documents tab.
+This workflow utilizes the workspace’s Elasticsearch short message index to search specific metadata of the short message, such as identifying conversation participants, deleted or edited messages, message reactions, and messages sent within a specified time period.

 For more information on the short message search index and saved searches:

-Before you run a short message search, consider the following:
+Before you run a short message search, consider the following regarding message-level conditions:

 To create a search using the short message search workflow: